#Preparing for Departure

 - We rely on you to conduct your studies in a suitable and ethical manner.

 - Remember that you are an ambassador for Hanken and for Finland.
 We hope you will adapt to the customs of your host university - and give others a good impression of Hanken and of Finland!

 - Follow the instructions your host universities has given you.

-- Take with you all the course descriptions and material from your host university so that you have "proof" of the contents of the courses and your own achievements when you apply for a transfer of credits.
+- Take with you all the course descriptions and material from your host university.

 - Prepare to share your experiences with other students at Hanken.